evandrocoan/ChomskyGrammarTools/README.md

 ## II - Observations:
-1. Represent the GLC in a textual way, following the pattern of the examples below:
+1. Represent the CFG in a textual way, following the pattern of the examples below:

    **a)**
    ```